-If we are or become a PFIC within the meaning of section 1297 of the U.S. Internal Revenue Code of 1986, as amended (the "Code") for any taxable year during which a U.S. Holder (as defined in the section titled "U.S. Federal Income Tax Considerations") holds Class A Ordinary Shares, certain adverse U.S. federal income tax consequences may apply to such U.S. Holder.
+If we are or become a PFIC within the meaning of section 1297 of the Code for any taxable year during which a U.S. Holder (as defined in the section titled "U.S. Federal Income Tax Considerations") holds Class A Ordinary Shares, certain adverse U.S. federal income tax consequences may apply to such U.S. Holder.
 A non-U.S. corporation will generally be treated as a "passive foreign investment company," or a PFIC, for U.S. federal income tax purposes, in any taxable year if either (1) at least 75% of its gross income for such year is passive income (such as interest, dividends, rents and royalties (other than rents or royalties derived from the active conduct of a trade or business) and gains from the disposition of assets giving rise to passive income) or (2) at least 50% of the value of its assets (based on an average of the quarterly values of the assets) during such year is attributable to assets that produce or are held for the production of passive income.